Thursday, December 22, 2011

 Fresh Pineapple

 Through the magic of globalization and greenhouses, you may be able to get fresh pineapple any time of year.
-If you've walked past the big leafed fruit in the produce section an moved onto the canned fruit aisle because you're unsure how to get that damn peel off, take a few minutes to watch the video, "How to Peel and Chop a Fresh Pineapple."
-After tasting the intensely sweet-sour delight of fresh, canned will taste like a tinny imitation.
+If you've walked past the big-leafed fruit in the produce section and moved onto the canned fruit aisle because you're unsure how to get that damn peel off, take a few minutes to watch the video, "How to Peel and Chop a Fresh Pineapple."
+After tasting the intensely sweet-sour delight of fresh pineapple, canned will taste like a tinny imitation.

 What to Do With Pineapple